 Relieves cold and flu-like symptoms

 Elderberry extract is commonly found in cold and flu medications because it is a supportive agent to the immune response in fighting these kinds of illnesses.
 One study found that people taking an elderberry syrup when they have the flu had a quicker recovery than those who received a placebo syrup.

 Elderberries contain high levels of health-promoting nutrients, including vitamins (especially vitamin C), dietary fiber, protein, minerals, flavonols, and antioxidants.

-There are also reports that elderberry may also serve other benefits to humans; however, the evidence and support from the scientific community are limited.
-Elderberry may:
+There are also reports that elderberry may also serve other health benefits to humans; however, the evidence and support from the scientific community are limited.

 People who have autoimmune conditions such as multiple sclerosis (MS), rheumatoid arthritis, lupus, psoriasis, and inflammatory bowel disease should not use elderberry.
 Elderberry may boost the immune system, which can worsen autoimmune diseases.
 Many autoimmune disorders require immunosuppressant drugs.
 When taken alongside an immunosuppressant (including steroids), elderberry can reduce the effectiveness of the immunosuppressant.
 Consequently, more harm than benefit can come from using elderberry in most autoimmune conditions, especially those treated with immunosuppressants.

 Elderberry has not been widely studied and, like most herbal supplements, is not FDA-approved.
 Because data is lacking on its safety and efficacy of use, people with health conditions or women who are pregnant or breastfeeding should check with their doctor before using elderberry.